Germany Country Commercial Guide

 Market Challenges

-Most laws are set at the EU level.
+Most laws related to the digital economy are set at the EU level.
 The Digital Economy Chapter of our Country Commercial Guide for the European Union provides a more comprehensive overview.

 In addition, some legislation is still set at Germany’s national level, including:

-• NIS2-Umsetzungs- und Cybersicherheitsstärkungsgesetz: Proposed legislation, to translate the EU’s NIS-2 directive into German law.
-Requires all companies with 50+ employees to invest in cybersecurity measures
+NIS2-Umsetzungs- und Cybersicherheitsstärkungsgesetz: Proposed legislation, to translate the EU’s NIS-2 directive into German law.
+Will require companies with 50+ employees identified as “essential or important entities” to invest in cybersecurity measures and report on incidents.

 In Germany data privacy is taken very seriously and overseen both at the state and federal level.
 Each state has its own data protection agency, which has jurisdiction over companies and public authorities within the state.
 At the national level, the Federal Commissioner for Data Protection and Freedom of Information oversees federal public authorities and the telecommunications and postal sector.
 Overall, EU data privacy is regulated by the EU’s General Data Protection Regulation (GDPR).

-A 2022 report by Deutsche Bundesbank, found that 58 percent of all payments in Germany were still conducted with physical currency.
+A 2024 report by Deutsche Bundesbank, found that 51 percent of all payments in Germany were still conducted with physical currency.
 This is a high proportion compared to other major economies.
 However, card payments are on the rise.
+One effort the new Digital Ministry is undertaking is with respect to a Digital Euro or Digital Wallet for German citizens.

 The United States Trade Representative’s 2024 National Trade Estimate Report on Foreign Trade Barriers outlines additional barriers to U.S. goods and services in Germany, including in areas related to its digital economy.